lamm-mit/Graph-Aware-Transformers/README.md

 ![image](https://github.com/user-attachments/assets/02c9b587-73f0-4293-84f8-574bc2e9018c)

-Figure 1: Eecoder-only transformer architecture (panel A), adapted here by using a GNN-based self-attention mechanism with a graph neural network.
+Figure 1: Encoder-only transformer architecture (panel A), adapted here by using a GNN-based self-attention mechanism with a graph neural network.
 As another variant (panel B) suitable for fine-tuning a pre-trained model akin to a LoRA model, we introduce Sparse-GIN, an option where we retain the adjacency matrix predicted by the pretrained model but instead use it to construct a sparse adjacency matrix.

 ![image](https://github.com/user-attachments/assets/5c15d37d-c693-453d-822a-97a36d4c9b8b)